Difference between Broadcast and Print Journalism

 Features of Broadcast Journalism

-The following are some of the major features of Broadcast Journalism:
+Following are some features of Broadcast Journalism.

-- Broadcast Journalism uses sound and visuals to communicate news effectively.
+- Broadcast Journalism uses sound and visuals to communicate news effectively.Β

 Also Read: Difference Between Mass Media And Mass Communication